Harris defends ‘scripted’ style and agrees Trump is ‘about fascism’ in wide-ranging interview with Charlamagne tha God - Local News 8

 “He prefers to run on a problem instead of fix a problem.
 And we got to call it out and see it for what it is,” Harris added.

-After the interview, Harris stopped by a watch party at CRED Café, a coffee shop and event space owned by former NBA players Joe and Jordan Crawford, following her live interview with Charlamagne tha God.
+After the interview, Harris stopped by a watch party at CRED Café, a coffee shop and event space owned by former NBA players Joe and Jordan Crawford.
 She thanked attendees and pushed them to the polls.

 Earlier in the day, she visited the Black-owned Norwest Art Gallery, where she was joined by actors Don Cheadle, Delroy Lindo and Detroit native Cornelius Smith Jr. for a conversation with Black men focused on entrepreneurship.

-Note: This headline and story have been updated.